 Kimberley Martin B.A.
 LL.B.
-(Hons), TEP is a senior estate planning, commercial, tax and trusts lawyer at Senior Associate level.
-Kimberley works closely with Peter Worrall, Sam McCullough and Kate Hanslow in our Estate Planning practice area of Worrall Lawyers.
+(Hons), LL.M, TEP is a senior estate planning, commercial, tax and trusts lawyer at Director level.
+Kimberley works closely with Peter Worrall, Casey Goodman and Ashleigh Furminger in our Estate Planning practice area of Worrall Moss Martin Lawyers.
 She also works closely with Peter Worrall and David Bailey in our Commercial and Property Law practice area.
 Kimberley is experienced in all aspects of Estate Planning, including Wills, Enduring Powers of Attorney, Instruments Appointing Enduring Guardians, trust law and superannuation law.

 Kimberley is a graduate with Honours of the University of Tasmania, and holds a Graduate Diploma of Legal Practice.
-She has recently completed her LLM (Masters) in Wills & Estates through the College of Law.
+She has recently completed her LLM (Masters) in Wills & Estates through the College of Law and was awarded the dux of her class.
 These studies have given Kimberley a greater depth of understanding about complex aspects of Estate Planning and the different laws that apply in each Australian jurisdiction.
 It has also resulted in her undertaking work for both personal clients and professional clients (on an agency basis) in Victoria, Queensland and New South Wales.

 Kimberley is particularly suited to clients seeking an approachable lawyer who can provide personal, independent, confidential and professional advice.
 Kimberley is passionate about her work, and strives to ensure that her clients understand the importance of estate planning, for them personally, but also for their family and friends.

 Kimberley won the Law Society of Tasmania’s Young Lawyer Award for 2016, and was a Telstra Business Women’s Awards Finalist for the Corporate & Private Award and the Young Business Woman Award in 2016.
-She was also a Southern Cross Young Achiever Awards Finalist for the Heather and Chris Cong Community Service Award in 2015.
+She was also a Southern Cross Young Achiever Awards Finalist for the Heather and Chris Chong Community Service Award in 2015.
+Most recently, Kimberley was awarded Young Practitioner of the Year at the international Society of Trust and Estate Practitioners’ Private Client Awards in London on 7 November 2018.

 Recent projects have included